What Is Your ICP Proposal?

 - Discuss the course content and relevance to your areas of study.
 Why have you chosen these particular courses out of all the courses you might take?
 Are there any common threads in your list?

-Contact your adviser if you have any questions.
+Contact your advisor if you have any questions.